-Growing hostas is extremely enjoyable and rewarding so it can be very frustrating when your beloved specimens are eaten or destroyed by garden pests.
+Growing hostas is extremely enjoyable and rewarding, so it can be very frustrating when your beloved specimens are eaten or destroyed by garden pests.

 Slugs and Snails

 Garlic - Many of our customers have sent great feedback on their use of garlic wash to keep their hostas from being eaten.
 You can make your own garlic wash by boiling 2 whole garlic bulbs in approx 5L of water.
-Stew until soft, use the back of a fork to squash the bulbs and remove the husks from the solution, finally sieve into a bottle or container.
+Stew until soft, use the back of a fork to squash the bulbs and remove the husks from the solution.
+Finally sieve into a bottle or container.
 Now you have your concentrated solution you can dilute into a watering can, it is up to you how strong your solution is but generally two or three table spoons at a minimum into a 10L watering can.
 Water on and around your hostas.
 Garlic wash is an excellent chemical free alternative that helps keep your hostas look lovely.

 Good Housekeeping - There is a lot to be said for general good housekeeping in the garden.
-Avoid leaving debris where slugs and snails can shelter.
-In the Autumn and Winter clear the tops of your plants and remove any eggs you may find.
+Avoid leaving debris and mess where slugs and snails can shelter.
+In the Autumn and Winter, clear the tops of your plants and remove any eggs you may find.
 Lift your pots up to check for eggs laid underneath.
 By keeping everything clear and tidy you will drastically reduce the amounts of slugs and snails that will want to inhabit your garden.
 Find more information on slug prevention on our Dealing with Slug and Snails blog.

 Squirrels, rabbits and deer